-Bel Group, the maker of Babybel, Laughing Cow and Boursin cheeses, is partnering with TerraCycle to guarantee the recyclability of the packaging of the tens of thousands of its products sold annually in Canada.
+Bel Group, the maker of Babybel, Laughing Cow and Boursin cheeses, is partnering with TerraCycle to assure the recyclability of the packaging of the tens of thousands of its Canadian products sold annually.

-Babybel products can now be recycled thanks to a new program that encourages consumers to participate in the recycling of products.
+The iconic red Babybel packaging can now be recycled thanks to a new program that encourages consumers to participate in the recycling of products.
 In partnership with TerraCycle, which specializes in recycling materials that cannot be placed in the blue bin, Babybel packaging will be transformed and given a second life.

 As an element of its strategy to offer healthier and responsible food for all, Bel Group’s packaging aims to reduce its environmental footprint through an innovative eco-design policy.
 From raw material sourcing to end of life, the company set out to optimize its packaging eco-efficiency along its full life cycle.